rubyreferences/rubyref/book/builtin/marshal.md

 "l" represents a Bignum which is composed of three parts:

-sign
-: A single byte containing "+" for a positive value or "-" for a negative value. length
+* sign: A single byte containing "+" for a positive value or "-" for a negative value.

-: A long indicating the number of bytes of Bignum data follows, divided by two.
-Multiply the length by two to determine the number of bytes of data that follow. data
+* length: A long indicating the number of bytes of Bignum data follows, divided by two.
+Multiply the length by two to determine the number of bytes of data that follow.

-: Bytes of Bignum data representing the number.
+* data: Bytes of Bignum data representing the number.

 The following ruby code will reconstruct the Bignum value from an array of bytes: